Mikeblanchard/Covid_Project/README.md

 ## Database Sketch
 ### Completed by: Arjun Kannawar

 Our hypothesis is that obesity has a substantial impact on people who have succumbed to Covid.
 To conduct this analysis, we will be using three datasets from kaggle that have a record of covid infected patients in the year 2019.
-The first data set contains data around deaths due to covid in countries aroubnd the world.
-The second dataset gives us a bird'e eye view of the eating behaviour of people around the globe, while the third datset is a variation of the same where the data is captured in Kilo Calories as oppsed to Kgs as seen in the second data set.
+The first data set contains data around deaths due to covid in countries around the world.
+The second dataset gives us a bird's eye view of the eating behaviour of people around the globe, while the third datset is a variation of the same where the data is captured in Kilo Calories as opposed to Kgs as seen in the second data set.

 ### Technologies used
 - AWS